ReeezZ/rust_guitar_app/README.md

 **Frontend ↔ Backend Integration**

-- Read how to do this properly in the [Leptos Book](https://book.leptos.dev/ssr/21_cargo_leptos.html)
-- Convert project to ssr application
+- Fix the exercises page.
+The storage currently just panics with a todo.
+- Get exercises tracking working.
+- Change how we select exercises
+  - Scales must not be created, they can just be selected
+  - First goal: support scales and songs for selection and tracking
+  - Get tracking for both working
+  - Song
+    - Title
+    - Maybe features/milestones like
+      - with singing
+      - with backing track or playing alone
+      - freeform or with metronome
+    - as opposed to scales, these things have to be created and saved and then have to be loaded into an exercise
+  - Display previously practiced songs/exercises

-  - For long term mobile compatibility (sending notifications for practice reminder) a pwa should work with ssr
+- For long term mobile compatibility (sending notifications for practice reminder) a pwa should work with ssr (hopefully)
   - Should do a more thorough analysis at some point of this
   - Alternatives are csr with tauri
+    - but then we'd have to switch back to csr :/
   - or switching entirely to dioxus